bdostumski/learning-workspace/software-architecture/questions-and-answers/https/README.md

 1. **XSS Filter:**  Enables the Cross-site scripting (XSS) filter built into most browsers.
    - [ X-XSS-Protection: 1; mode=block ]

-# CORS (Cross Origin Resource Sharing)
+### CORS (Cross Origin Resource Sharing) HTTP Headers

-CORS (Cross-Origin Resource Sharing) is a mechanism that allows web servers to specify who can access their resources from different origins (domains).
+**Notes:** CORS is a mechanism that allows web servers to specify who can access their resources from different origins (domains).

-### CORS HTTP Headers

 1. **Access-Control-Allow-Origin:** Specifies which origin(s) are allowed to access the resource.
 Can be a specific domain or * (to allow all domains).
    - [ Access-Control-Allow-Origin: https://example.com ]